 C. Jason Wang, MD, PhD

 Bio Dr. Wang is the Director of Center for Policy, Outcomes and Prevention.
 Prior to coming to Stanford in 2011, he was a faculty member at Boston University Schools of Medicine and Public Health.
 His other professional experiences include working as a management consultant with McKinsey and Company and serving as the project manager for Taiwan's National Health Insurance Reform Task-force.
-His current interests include: 1) developing tools for assessing and improving the value of healthcare; 2) facilitating the use of mobile technology in improving quality of care; 3) supporting competency-based medical education curriculum, and 4) engaging in healthcare reform.
+His current interests include: 1) COVID-19 related policies; 2) developing tools for assessing and improving the value of healthcare; 3) facilitating the use of mobile technology in improving quality of care; 4) supporting competency-based medical education curriculum, and 5) engaging in healthcare delivery and payment reforms.

 Clinical Associate Professor, Anesthesiology, Perioperative and Pain Medicine